Norrie loses to Korda in Queen's quarter-finals

 World number 13 Norrie, the 2021 Queen's finalist, made too many errors in a subdued first-set performance.

-Norrie, 27, improved in the second set but played some sloppy shots and served a double fault to lose the tie-break.
+Norrie, 27, improved in the second set but some poor shots and a double fault resulted in a one-sided tie-break.

-World number 32 Korda, 22, will face top seed Carlos Alcaraz or Grigor Dimitrov in the last four on Saturday.
+World number 32 Korda will face top seed Carlos Alcaraz or Grigor Dimitrov in the last four on Saturday.

-Norrie, who reached the semi-finals at Wimbledon last year, dropped his serve in the fifth game but had three break points in the following game.
+Norrie, who reached the semi-finals at Wimbledon last year, was broken in the fifth game but had three break points of his own in the following game.

-However, he was unable to take advantage as Korda's serve pulled him out of trouble.
+However, he was unable to take advantage as Korda's serve got him out of trouble.

-Norrie nearly lost his serve again in the seventh game but this time the Briton served back-to-back aces, but he could not make inroads into Korda's serve to save the set.
+Norrie needed back-to-back aces to hold his next service game, but could not make inroads on Korda's serve as he lost the opening set.

-Norrie was unable to raise his game in the second set, losing his serve in the fifth game.

-Norrie finally managed to put some pressure on Korda, bringing a previously subdued crowd to life with a roar and a fist-pump as he broke back to level the set.
+Norrie trailed early in the second set but hauled himself back to 3-3, the first time he was able to get near Korda's serve.

+But Korda, the son of former Australian Open winner Petr and brother of major champion golfer Nelly, raced away with the tie-break to reach the last four on his Queen's debut.

-Second seed Holger Rune of Denmark will face Alex de Minaur in the other semi-final after overcoming Italy's Lorenzo Musetti 6-4 7-5.
+Second seed Holger Rune of Denmark will face Alex de Minaur in the other singles semi-final after overcoming Lorenzo Musetti 6-4 7-5 in a match spiced up when the Italian smashed an overhead straight at him.

+"He can do what he wants," said Rune.
+"I mean, it's not the best thing to do, for sure.
+But again, it is legal.
+He can hit the ball where he wants to.

+"It just gave me fire in the belly to beat him even more.
+I'm super happy to manage to beat him in two sets.
+It feels good.
+I'm in the semi-final, he's not.
+So I'm happy."

-Australian De Minaur, who beat Andy Murray in his opening match, overcame Adrian Mannarino of France 6-4 4-6 6-4.
+Australian De Minaur, who beat Andy Murray in his opening match, defeated Adrian Mannarino of France 6-4 4-6 6-4.